mAhdYb25/hwlab_template/Readme.md

 ## Results
-In this section you should explain your results.
+In this section, you should present your results and provide an explanation for them.

-Using images is required.
+Using image is required.

 ## Related Links
-Some links that are related to your project come here.
+Some links related to your project come here.
  - [EDK II](https://github.com/tianocore/edk2)
  - [ESP32 Pinout](https://randomnerdtutorials.com/esp32-pinout-reference-gpios/)
  - [Django Doc](https://docs.djangoproject.com/en/5.0/)